The top 10 health benefits of eating eggs

 This can be beneficial for people who are forced to cook eggs for long periods of time due to a lack of refrigeration.
 The older the egg, the less likely it is that your yolk will break when you crack open your cooked egg.

 Additionally, research has demonstrated that eating eggs regularly may help protect against heart disease.
-In a study published in the journal Atherosclerosis, researchers found that individuals who consumed two or more eggs per week showed lower levels of triglycerides (blood fats), higher HDL (“good cholesterol”) levels, and smaller waist circumference compared with those who rarely ate eggs.
+A study in the journal Atherosclerosis found that people who ate two or more eggs per week had lower blood fat levels, higher “good cholesterol,” and smaller waist size than those who didn’t eat eggs often.

 Eggs are a versatile food that can be prepared in a variety of ways.